KhronosGroup/glTF-Blender-Exporter/docs/user.md

 By default, all animations are exported.

+#### Export within playback range

+By default, all animations are exported within the playback range.
+If disabled, all animation data is exported.
+This property is only visible, if export animations is enabled.

 #### Export current frame

 If the animations are not exported, this option gets visible.
 By default, the current frame is exported.
 If not, frame `0` is exported.